AxonIQ/reference-guide/axon-server/administration/plugins.md

 ```bash
 java -jar axonserver-cli.jar upload-plugin -f [file]
 ```

+Note that there are default settings for the maximum file size (1M) and maximum request size (10M) for the upload request.
+If you want to upload larger bundles, increase these limits in axonserver.properties (spring.servlet.multipart.max-file-size and spring.servlet.multipart.max-request-size).

 ### Configuring a plugin
 If your plugin contains registered services of the type _io.axoniq.axonserver.plugin.ConfigurationListener_, you can configure the plugin through Axon Server.
 In the UI you will see a form with the properties that are defined in the ConfigurationListeners, initially filled with the default values.
 Note that you set the values per context.